Classification of relics

 • ex ossibus - bones

-• ex raw - of the leg
+• ex crure - leg

 • ex brachio - arm

-• ex meat - flesh
+• ex carne - flesh

-• ex corpore - from the body
+• ex body - from the body

-• ex praecordis - stomach or intestine
+• ex praecordis - of the stomach or intestine

 • ex cineribus - ashes (burnt martyr)

-• ex rupe presepij - from the grotto of the Nativity
+• ex rupe presepij - from the Grotto of the Nativity

 • ex shovel - skin

-• ex blood - some blood
+• ex sanguine - some blood

-• ex sudarii - the shroud
+• ex sudarii - from the shroud

-• Ex Bireto - from the biretta
+• Ex Bireto - biretta

 • Ex Petrae Calvariae - from the rock of Golgotha